RicoJia/gym-delta-robot-trampoline/README.md

 Authors: Rico Ruotong Jia(ruotongjia2020@u.northwestern.edu), Yipeng Pan

 The trampoline bounces a ball using a delta arm trained by DDPG!
 We also have included a PyBullet + OpenAI Gym environment of a Delta_Arm.
+What the robot gets to control is the torque (not the position) of its 3 leg joints, near the base at the bottom.
+This is much sophisticated than directly controlling the position of each joint!
+But in real life, the direct output from a motor is always torque.

 ![](media/model_1.png)